Advanced Concepts

 • an x-ray image

-Attaching rich evidence to an Asset or Event is a two step process:
+Attaching rich evidence to an Event is a two step process:

 1. First a Binary Large OBject (BLOB) is uploaded

-2. Then a reference to that blob is attached to the Event or Asset.
+2. Then a reference to that blob is attached to the Event.

 To add attachments to an Event, simply specify an attribute in the event_attributes of the POST request with a dictionary including the blob information and with "arc_attribute_type": "arc_attachment".
 To add or update an attachment on an Asset, put the attachment attribute in the asset_attributes of the request instead.